Adversarially Regularized Graph Attention Networks for Inductive Learning on Partially Labeled Graphs: Introduction

-Furthermore, noise, perturbations or even attacks are commonly seen in graph data.
-For example, spelling mistakes, missing words and wrong expressions may exist in scientific papers.
-Criminals tend to hide or make up their personal information in social networks, and fraudsters often manipulate the online reviews about their products to attract customers in e-commerce platform.
-The general learning objective of existing graph embedding methods is to preserve well the graph structure only, or together with side information like node features.
-As a result, the noise on structure and features can lead to poor performance of these methods \cite{bojchevski_adversarial_2019,dai_adversarial_2018-1, zugner_adversarial_2018}.
-In semi-supervised learning, a common regularization is to make nearby nodes have similar labels based on the assumption of graph similarity \cite{yang_revisiting_2016}.
+Furthermore, noise, perturbations or even attacks are commonly seen in graph-structured data.
+For instance, scientific papers may have spelling mistakes, missing words, or incorrect expressions; criminals tend to hide or fabricate their personal information in social networks; fraudsters often manipulate the online reviews of their products to attract customers on e-commerce platforms.
+The general learning objective of existing graph embedding methods is to well preserve graph structure only, or to jointly capture both structural properties and side information like node features.
+As a result, the noise in structure and features can lead to poor performance of these methods \cite{bojchevski_adversarial_2019,dai_adversarial_2018-1, zugner_adversarial_2018}.
+In semi-supervised learning, a common regularization is to drive connected nodes to have the same label based on the homophily assumption~\cite{mcpherson_birds_2001, yang_revisiting_2016}.
 As shown in \cite{li_deeper_2018}, the working mechanism of graph convolution \cite{kipf_semi-supervised_2017} is a special form of Laplacian smoothing which mixes the features of a node and its neighbors.
-Therefore, the relational effect of graph structure \cite{zugner_adversarial_2018} is likely to make the performance worse since manipulating one node or edge might misguide the predictions of relational nodes.
+Therefore, the relational effect of graph structures \cite{zugner_adversarial_2018} is likely to worsen the model performance, since manipulating one node or edge may misguide the predictions of relational nodes.